Digital Nomad Lifestyle

 You might think: Isn’t there another obvious solution?

-Fair enough, but if you need stable Wi-Fi access, you’ll likely to get frustrated by the frequent disruptions.
+Fair enough, but if you need stable Wi-Fi access, it’s likely that you’ll get frustrated by the frequent disruptions.
 That’s why for many start-ups and digital nomads so-called “coworking spaces” are an alternative choice.

 These can be smaller offices or entire complexes where teams or freelancers work side by side.
 Besides coffee and Wi-Fi, they often offer printers, projectors and meeting rooms.
-Add in the possibility to network with like-minded peers and it’s clear why coworking is on the rise!
+Add in the opportunity for networking with like-minded peers and it’s clear why coworking is on the rise!

 “By the end of 2017, there will be more than 14,000 coworking spaces worldwide.”